Device-dependent

 Diffraction

-Diffraction of electromagnetic radiation refers to various phenomena that occur when an electromagnetic wave encounters an obstacle or passes through an opening.
+Diffraction of electromagnetic radiation refers to various phenomena that occur when an electromagnetic wave encounters the edge of an obstacle or passes through an opening.

 • Diffraction and interference are phenomena associated with all kinds of waves.
 Electromagnetic waves are a special case however because of their unique behaviour.